-Inhaler technique, adherence to prescribed therapy (both pharmacological and non-pharmacological), smoking status and continued exposure to risk factors should be checked at each clinical visit.
+Inhaler technique, adherence to prescribed therapy (both pharmacological and non-pharmacological), smoking status and continued exposure to risk factors should be regularly checked.
 Physical activity should be encouraged and referral for pulmonary rehabilitation considered in severe patients.
-The need for oxygen therapy, non-invasive ventilatory support, lung volume reduction and palliative approaches should also be considered individually, and the action plan should be updated accordingly.
+The need for oxygen therapy, non-invasive ventilatory support, lung volume reduction and palliative approaches should be considered individually, and the action plan should be updated accordingly.
 Spirometry should be repeated at least annually.
 If the patient is already receiving bronchodilator treatment, the latter should not be interrupted for performing spirometry.